MicrosoftDocs/SupportArticles-docs/support/sql/general/servicing-models-sql-server.md

 - A GDR is released through the download center.
 A GDR is also released through Microsoft Update, Windows Update, or both.

-- For fixes to SQL Server versions that are out of extended support, review [What are Extended Security Updates?](/sql/sql-server/end-of-support/sql-server-extended-security-updates)
+- For fixes to SQL Server versions that are out of extended support, review [What are Extended Security Updates for SQL Server?](/sql/sql-server/end-of-support/sql-server-extended-security-updates)

 - Example: [KB5014356 – Description of the security update for SQL Server 2019 GDR: June 14, 2022](https://support.microsoft.com/topic/kb5014356-description-of-the-security-update-for-sql-server-2019-gdr-june-14-2022-568fdeaa-f05a-4f2e-8be5-b0a15d99fd8a)